Shirley Lorraine Smith Obituary - Omaha, NE | Omaha World-Herald

 June 21, 1936 - November 11, 2020

 Shirley was preceded in death by her husband, Robert Dale Smith.
-She is survived by her four children, Sue (Tom) True, Nancy (Bob) Nykiel, Debbie (Ken) Chlupacek, and Russ Smith; 11 grandchildren; 21 great grandchildren.
+She is survived by her four children, Sue (Tom) True, Nancy (Bob) Nykiel, Debbie (Ken) Chlupacek, and Russ Smith; 11 grandchildren; and 21 great-grandchildren.

-VISITATION Friday, November 20th, 5–7pm at the Funeral Home.
+VISITATION: Friday, November 20, 5–7pm at the Funeral Home.
 Masks are required.
-Private Family Memorial Service Saturday, November 21st, 11am Korisko Larkin Staskiewicz Chapel.
+Private Family Memorial Service Saturday, November 21, 11am, Korisko Larkin Staskiewicz Chapel.
 In lieu of flowers, donations may be made to the Alzheimer's Association

 KORISKO LARKIN STASKIEWICZ FUNERAL HOME